davidcalhoun/tle.js/README.md

 ];
 ```

-## Satellite latitude and longitude

 ### `getLatLngObj(tle, optionalTimestampMS)`
-Get the latitude/longitude of a spacecraft.
+Computes the latitude/longitude of a spacecraft.
 Defaults to the current local time if `optionalTimestampMS` is not passed in.

 Note: the greater the difference between this timestamp and the TLE epoch (when the TLE was generated) will result in inaccuracies or even errors.